 Coal and its importance in the past

 Coal is a black or brownish-black sedimentary rock, high in carbon and hydrocarbons.
-This makes it burn well and at a higher temperature than wood logs or oil, and is why it used to be the main fuel in the UK, which had and still has large underground reserves.
+This makes it burn well and at a higher temperature than wood logs or oil, and is why it used to be the main fuel in the UK, especially as the country had, and still has, large underground reserves.
 Digging it out, described as 'mining', was a necessary and significant source of employment.

 Types of coal

-There were different types of coal, depending on where it was mined and how it was treated above ground.
+There were different types of coal, depending on where it was mined and how it was treated above ground at the gas works.
 Most could be bought from the local coal yard.

 Types of coal that I delivered in the mid-20th Century UK